Rock dove: Distribution and habitat

-Before the Columbian Exchange, rock doves were restricted to a natural resident range in western and southern Europe, North Africa, and extending into South Asia.
-They were carried into the New World aboard European ships between 1603 and 1607.
-The species (including feral birds) has a large range, with an estimated global extent of occurrence of 10000000 km2.
+The natural distribution of the rock dove is restricted to a resident range in western and southern Europe, North Africa, and extending into South Asia.
+They were introduced into most of the rest of the world aboard European ships from 1603 onwards.
+When including feral birds, the species has a very large range, with an estimated global extent of occurrence of 10000000 km2.
 It has a large global population, including an estimated 17 to 28 million individuals in Europe.
 Fossil evidence suggests the rock dove originated in southern Asia, and skeletal remains, unearthed in Israel, confirm its existence there for at least 300,000 years.
 However, this species has such a long history with humans that it is impossible to identify its original range exactly.

-Wild pigeons reside in rock formations and cliff faces, settling in crevices to nest.
-They nest communally, often forming large colonies of many hundreds of individuals.
+Wild rock doves reside in rock formations and cliff faces, settling in crevices to nest.
 Wild nesting sites include caves, canyons, and sea cliffs.
 They will even live in the Sahara so long as an area has rocks, water, and some plant matter.
 They prefer to avoid dense vegetation.

-Feral pigeons are usually unable to find these accommodations, so they must nest on building ledges, walls or statues.
-They may damage these structures via their droppings; starving birds can only excrete urates, which over time corrodes masonry and metal.
-In contrast, a well-fed bird passes mostly solid faeces, containing only small amounts of uric acid.